Harold Ray Brown

 Harold Ray Brown (born March 17, 1946) is a founding member of War, an American funk band in the 1970s to 2000s.
 Harold had a number of roles over the years, acting as drummer, percussionist, vocalist, and bandleader.

 Brown is the oldest of six children, and the only one in his family to pursue music.
+He was introduced to music at the First Lutheran Church in Downtown Long Beach.
 Beginning with the congas, Brown progressed to violin while in elementary school, and took up drums in junior high.
 He turned down a full scholarship to Valparaiso University in 1964 in order to pursue music.

 Brown was rooted in the very beginnings of War.
 In 1962, he met Howard E. Scott at the Cozy Lounge in Long Beach, California.
 They were fifteen years old at the time and were hired to play in a band for a casual gig.